 Tourism Means Jobs

-The tourism industry is one of the largest employers in Sonoma County, with hospitality employment comprising one in ten jobs.
-(22,700 jobs in 2017)
+The tourism industry is one of the largest employers in Sonoma County, with hospitality employment comprising one in 10 jobs.
+(22,330 jobs in 2018)

 Tourism Means Economic Prosperity

-Government revenue generated by the local tourism industry ($92.4 million in 2017) is used to help support regional parks, economic development, arts and culture, education, roads, public safety, education, affordable housing and workforce development among other community programs.
+State and local government revenue generated by the local tourism industry ($194.8 million in 2018) is used to help support regional parks, economic development, arts and culture, education, roads, public safety, education, affordable housing and workforce development among other community programs.

 Additionally, local tourism supports opportunity and growth in other parts of the local economy.
 “Statistics show that hospitality and tourism has outperformed the aggregate of all other export sectors since 1998, with employment expanding nearly 10 percent in tourism while others showed negative gain of almost -1 percent.
 Econometric tests show that employment shifts in the visitor economy are followed in subsequent years by sustained changes in growth in other parts of the economy.”
 (Destination Promotion: An Engine of Economic Development, Oxford Economics)